easystats/datawizard/paper/paper.md

 Because `{datawizard}` is also meant to be used and adopted easily by a wide range of users, its workflow and syntax are designed to be similar to `{tidyverse}` (@Wickham2019), a widely used ecosystem of R packages.
 Thus, users familiar with the `{tidyverse}` can easily translate their knowledge and make full usage of `{datawizard}`.

 In addition to being a lightweight solution to clean messy data, `{datawizard}` also provides helpers for the other important step of data analysis: applying statistical transformations to the cleaned data while setting up statistical models.
 This includes various types of data standardization, normalization, rank-transformation, and adjustment.
+These transformations, although widely used, are not currently collectively implemented in a package in the R ecosystem, so `{datawizard}` can help new R users in finding the transformation they need.

 Lastly, `{datawizard}` also provides a toolbox to create a detailed profile of data properties.
+This is a common step in data analysis, but it is not available in base R or many modeling packages, so its inclusion makes `{datawizard}` a one-stop-shop for data preparation tasks.

 # Features